zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

 ### 1. Onboarding / Registering a new extension in the portal (or Onboarding / Registering existing extension to a new environment in the portal)

 All new extensions should always be added to the portal configuration in disabled mode.
-Here is a sample pull request for registering a Scheduler extension in FairFax: https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev
+Here is a sample pull request for registering a Scheduler extension in Fairfax: https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/459608f61d5c36864affafe6eb9d230655f67a29?refName=refs%2Fheads%2Fdev

 ### 2. Enabling an extension in the portal